 When my second daughter was born, I was naturally concerned when I noticed she had dry, red, and inflamed patches on her skin.
-“What am I seeing here?”
+“What do I see here?”
 I wondered.
 I wanted to know whether she had acne, an allergic reaction, or eczema.
 After she reached the six-week mark and her red, itchy skin continued to irritate her and even keep her up at night, my husband and I decided it was time to ask her doctor to look into it further.

 It turned out our daughter has eczema as well as an allergy to dairy and gluten.
 But some children with red and itchy skin are actually just experiencing baby acne, also known as neonatal acne.
 As with a lot of skin conditions, sometimes it can be hard to tell what your baby may be struggling with.
-Baby acne is very common, however.
+Baby acne is common, however.
 Here’s the lowdown on this common skin condition and what you can do to help clear it up.

 What is Baby Acne?

 Baby acne is a common condition that looks like small red bumps or pimples on the face and body, is often fleeting, and doesn’t require treatment.
 It typically resolves on its own, is a generally harmless skin condition and affects around 30% of newborns.

 What Causes Baby Acne?

 It is thought that baby acne is possibly caused by a lack of gut flora, which can be addressed by taking probiotic supplements or ingesting probiotics in your food (see below in “How Is Baby Acne Treated” for a list of probiotic-rich foods).
 This is because the gut is directly related to the skin.
 Research also suggests that maternal hormones leftover from birth may be present in your baby’s bloodstream, leading to an overall short-term increase in oil production.